GauravSModi/Useify-Marketplace/README.md

 # Useify-Marketplace

+## Description
-Android classifieds app for buying and selling used items
+- Android classifieds app that can be used for buying and selling used items, offering services, and more

-Group project for CMPT 362: Mobile Applications Programming and Design
+## Components and Technologies:
+- Developed using **Android SDK (Kotlin)**
+- Utilizes **Google Cloud Firebase** to implement the cloud-hosted NoSQL database, user authentication, and push notifications
+- Integrates Google Maps API and Google Autocomplete API

-# Modules and Features:
+## Modules and Features:
 - [x] Search
 - [x] Categories Page
 - [x] Chat and Inbox